 Annual memberships start from £1,375 or £125 per month, and they also offer a range of flexible class packs starting from £30 per class

 This exclusive private members’ fitness and health club, located within Belgravia’s five star Lanesborough Hotel, boasts one of the most luxurious gyms in the capital, spread across 18,000 sq ft of gleaming marble, elegant interior design and opulent gilded changing rooms,

 The club offers a 360-degree approach to wellbeing, with tailored fitness programmes on state-of-the-art machines and a roster of challenging exercise classes balanced out with spa treatments carried out by some of London’s leading therapists and dips in their relaxing hydro-pool.
-Since reopening on 1 August they’re also offering a series of outdoor exercise classes in nearby Hyde Park, with new cycle and running routes planned.
+Until they can resume their normal classes, which are always limited to a maximum of eight participants, they’re offering a series of outdoor exercise classes in nearby Hyde Park, with new cycle and running routes planned.

 This ultra-smart gym (which is pronounced ‘kicks’) has been a Chelsea institution since opening in 2002 and has trained everyone from Pippa Middleton to Gwyneth Paltrow – rumour has it this is even where Prince Harry got into shape for his wedding.
 Alongside their top-of-the-range gym there’s a swimming pool and spa, as well as specially designed fitness studios for martial arts, spinning and yoga.

 All members also undergo a detailed health analysis upon joining, measuring everything from your body composition to your DNA make-up, and there are in-house clinics where you can book in for physiotherapy sessions and aesthetic medical treatments.
 Membership also includes monthly assessments to help you check and support your wellness and fitness goals.

 Monthly memberships start from £595